Effective September 27, 2021

 1. Purpose and scope

 In the course of providing the Offerings to you under the Agreement, Code42 will Process Customer Data on your behalf.
 Customer Data may include Personal Data.
-This DPA reflects the parties’ agreement relating to the Processing of Customer Data in accordance with the requirements of Data Protection Laws and Regulations.
+This DPA reflects the parties’ agreement relating to the Processing of Customer Data in accordance with the requirements of Data Protection Laws.
 This DPA will control in the event of any conflict with the Agreement.

 2.1 “CCPA” means the California Consumer Privacy Act, Cal.
 Civ.
 Code § 1798.100 et seq. as amended from time to time.

 2.2 “Data Controller” means the entity that determines the purposes and means of Processing of Personal Data.

 2.3 “Data Processor” means the entity that Processes Personal Data on behalf of the Data Controller, including as applicable any "service provider" as that term is defined in the CCPA.

 2.4 “Data Protection Laws” means any applicable data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including the applicable laws and regulations of the European Union, the European Economic Area and their member states, Switzerland, and the United States and its states.